-The Sage Valley Fault is a high-angle, down-to-the-west fault which bounds the west side of the West Hills and the east side of Sage
+The Sage Valley Fault is a high-angle, down-to-the-west fault

 Valley.
-The fault trends approximately N 10 E; Clark (1987) states that the fault has at least 2,900 feet of throw.
+The fault trends approximately N. 10° E.; Clark (1987) states that the fault has at least 2,900 feet of throw.
 Triangular facets that have formed along the western side of the West Hills define the fault scarp.
-The fault does not cut any Quaternary units within the Skinner Peaks quadrangle.
+The fault does not cut any Quaternary units within the Skinner Peaks guadrangle.